 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of qualified medical practitioners in Australia.

 You can search the AHPRA database for a particular doctor by name to see whether the doctor is a specialist plastic surgeon.
 If your doctor is not a specialist plastic surgeon, they may still be able to do cosmetic surgery.
 However, you need to understand that they do not have the same qualifications as a specialist.

 The AHPRA register will also tell you if your doctor is facing any serious disciplinary action.

 The Australian Society of Plastic Surgeons has a list of all qualified specialist plastic surgeons in Australia.
 The Australasian College of Cosmetic Surgery also has lists of people who practise cosmetic surgery — but not all of them are qualified specialist surgeons.

 Some people consider having cosmetic surgery overseas because it may cost less than in Australia.
 However, there may be many problems with this.
 For example, it can be very difficult to get good information about the qualifications and experience of a doctor in another country.

 Australia has a reliable national registry of doctors and plastic surgeons.
-Also, if you are having a procedure close to home, you can ask to see the facilities where the surgery will be undertaken, before you have the surgery.
-And it is easier to contact the person who performed the surgery afterwards if you have any problems during your recovery and to visit your GP if necessary.
+Also, if you are having a procedure close to home, you can ask to see the facilities where the surgery will be done you have the surgery.
+And it is easier to contact the person who performed the surgery if you have any problems during your recovery and to visit your GP if necessary.